Arthur P. Brief

 Arthur P. Brief is an American scholar specializing in organizational behavior, workplace ethics, and diversity in organizations.
 He is Professor Emeritus and held the George S. Eccles Chair in Business Ethics at the University of Utah's David Eccles School of Business.

 Academic career

-Brief earned his PhD in Industrial and Organizational Psychology from the University of Wisconsin–Madison.
+Brief earned his BA in industrial management at the University of Tennessee and his MS and PhD in Management and Organization from the University of Wisconsin–Madison.
 He has held academic appointments at Rice University and Tulane University and served as the George S. Eccles Chair in Business Ethics at the University of Utah.
 Brief was a Fulbright Fellow at the University of Lisbon and has held visiting positions at Harvard Business School as the Thomas S. Murphy Distinguished Research Professor and at the University of Virginia as a Batten Fellow.

 Contributions to research

 Brief's research has had a significant impact on the field of organizational behavior, particularly in the areas of workplace ethics, diversity, and prosocial behavior in organizations.
 His research on modern racism and employment discrimination has influenced discussions on workplace diversity and ethical management practices.